brodi-xx/farmers-market-app/README.md

 ## Conclusion

-This Little Piggy offers a convenient and user-friendly platform for customers to discover local farmer's markets and purchase fresh fruits and vegetables from vendors.
+This Little Piggy brings the market to you by offering a convenient and user-friendly platform for customers to discover local farmer's markets and purchase fresh fruits and vegetables from vendors.
 With its intuitive and user friendly features, the application aims to enhance the connection between customers and local agriculture.